 Once the device has entered the Deep Powerdown mode, all instructions are ignored except the Release from Deep Power-down and Read Electronic Signature (RES) instruction.
 Executing this instruction takes the device out of the Deep Power-down mode.

-The instruction can also be used to read, on Serial Data Output (Q), the 8-bit Electronic Signature of the device.
+The instruction can also be used to read, on Serial Data Output (Q), the old-style 8-bit Electronic Signature, whose value for the M25P32 is 15h.